 Davis is a very small city located in the state of Oklahoma.
 With a population of 2,797 people and just one neighborhood, Davis is the 141st largest community in Oklahoma.

-When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
-38.52% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Davis is a blue-collar town, with 38.52% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Davis is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Davis who work in sales jobs (11.86%), office and administrative support (9.59%), and management occupations (9.42%).

 As is often the case in a small city, Davis doesn't have a public transportation system that people use for their commute.